moisesmarques/aws-firebird-layer/README.md

 # aws-firebird-layer
-The layer with adp lib and drivers to connect to Firebird
+The layer with fbd lib and drivers to connect to Firebird

 How to use: